 Here are a few appetizers inspired by your favourite Thanksgiving foods.

 You probably don’t want to serve roast turkey with all the fixings at your wedding cocktail hour, so aim for something a bit simpler.
 One great option?
 Turkey lettuce wraps.
 These will give you all that great Thanksgiving flavour with a lot less labour.
 All they require is butter lettuce, ground turkey, some spices and a few seasonal veggies.
 They’re pretty tasty, so don’t be surprised if your guests eat them up in mere minutes.

 No Thanksgiving dinner is complete without a solid supply of cranberry sauce.
 Though you may not want to pair any of your apps with this festive condiment, there are other ways to incorporate cranberries in your cocktail hour.
 One of our favourites is the humble cranberry crostini.
-They’re super easy to make: simply pile some toasted bread with brie, cranberry sauce, crumbled goat cheese and rosemary.
+They’re super easy to make: simply pile some toasted bread with brie (or crumbled goat cheese), cranberry sauce and rosemary.
 Feel free to try out different herb and cheese combos, it’s hard to find a bad one.

 Bacon-Wrapped Stuffing Bites

 Are you the type of person that fills half their plate with stuffing?
 Boy, do I have the appetizer for you.
-Bacon wrapped stuffing bites are pretty much everything you could want in a hors d’oeuvre; they’re salty, they’re carby, they’re indulgent AND they’re bite-sized.
+Bacon-wrapped stuffing bites are pretty much everything you could want in an hors d’oeuvre; they’re salty, they’re carby, they’re indulgent AND they’re bite-sized.
 We suggest giving your caterer your favourite stuffing recipe so that they really taste like Thanksgiving at your place.